hashicorp/terraform-provider-google/website/docs/guides/using_gke_with_terraform.html.markdown

 ```

 Alternatively, you can authenticate as another service account on which your
-Terraform runner has been granted the `roles/iam.serviceAccountTokenCreator`
+Terraform user has been granted the `roles/iam.serviceAccountTokenCreator`
 role:

 ```hcl